My Al Capone Museum | home

 (Chicago Tribune November 4, 1990).

-On June 20,1990, reputable auction house Christie's in New York City had this engraved cigarette case that was said to have been owned by Al Capone and given to him by John Torrio his mentor.
+On June 20, 1990, reputable auction house Christie's in New York City had this engraved cigarette case that was said to have been owned by Al Capone and given to him by John Torrio, his mentor.
 This was featured in their East Auction.
 A buyer scooped it up for $4400.

-The buyer was the late David Gainsborough-Roberts, a wealthy English collector who collects pretty much everything related to the famous and infamous.
+The buyer was the late David Gainsborough-Roberts, a wealthy English collector who collected pretty much everything related to the famous and infamous.
 In an 2015 interview he did for the Jersey Evening Post, he said the following about the item;

 ~~~ David has in his possession a rare item of Al Capone's, which is a silver case inscribed 'To Al and Mae, 12-18-29'.
 It was from John Torrio, the mobster who helped build the criminal empire taken over by his protégé, Capone, and dated only ten months after the St Valentine's Day Massacre.

 'I bought it 25 years ago.
-Nobody else recognised what it was, but I knew straight away from the inscription – ''To Al and Mae''.
-It was a case that was given to Al Capone and his wife on their 13th wedding anniversary from John Torrio,' said David, who was pleased to be able to acquire such a rare object.'There's nothing much of Capone's that turns up for sale because his family took it all away,' said the collector, who has a keen interest in the story. ~~~
+Nobody else recognized what it was, but I knew straight away from the inscription – ''To Al and Mae''.
+It was a case that was given to Al Capone and his wife on their 13th wedding anniversary by John Torrio,' said David, who was pleased to be able to acquire such a rare object.'
+There's nothing much of Capone's that turns up for sale because his family took it all away,' said the collector, who has a keen interest in the story. ~~~

-The cigarette case that had once made it to Christie's reputable auction house and into an unsuspecting collector's hands had provenance that was very weak at best!
-The only information supplied was a brief history of Capone and Torrio and the gift of the case with a claim that Mae and Al Capone were married at St. Mary Star of the Sea church on December 18,1918.
+The cigarette case that had once made it to Christie's reputable auction house and into an unsuspecting collector's hands had a provenance that was very weak at best!
+The only information supplied was a brief history of Capone and Torrio and the gift of the case with a claim that Mae and Al Capone were married at St. Mary Star of the Sea church on December 18, 1918.

 Any expert or person worth his salt on the Capone subject knows Al Capone and Mae Coughlin were married on December 30, 1918, and not December 18th!
 So where did the erroneous date of December 18 on the cigarette case come from???